What To Eat Before Anal Sex, According To A Sex Educator

 1. One is a hose or nozzle connected to a showerhead or bathtub faucet.

-2. The second kinds are more self-contained.
-They can be a squeezable bulb of saline solution.
-A plastic bag or flexible bottle the user can fill is another version.
+2. The second kind is more self-contained.
+One version is a squeezable bulb of saline solution, and another is a plastic bag or flexible bottle the user can fill.

 Use your enema in a bathroom.
 Particularly in the shower or close to a toilet.
 Then gently insert the business end into your butt.
 The application of rectal lube will make this easier.